Understanding why environmental, social, and governance (ESG) matters is essential given the current business landscape.

 With competition for highly sought-after talent increasing, a commitment to ESG can work to your advantage.
 Corporate ESG raises the consciousness of your organization as you start considering things other than growth or profit.
 This translates into a more people-oriented culture which increases happiness and engagement.

-An awareness of diversity, equity, and inclusion issues creates a safer environment for all members of society to take part in the workforce.
+An awareness of diversity, equity, and inclusion (DE&I) issues creates a safer environment for all members of society to take part in the workforce.
 88% of Millennials indicate they want to work for a company that reflects their values.
 Even if you aren’t in the most exciting industry, a culture and mission of stewardship can be an attractive proposition to younger generations.

 ESG reporting and frameworks

 As corporate ESG becomes a greater concern for governments, investors, and the public, there is a need for accurate reporting and transparency into a business's ESG initiatives.
 Depending on who your target audience is, there are different frameworks you can use.